bsimjoo/Telegram-RSS-Bot/README.md

 Using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) api

 ###### this is my first telegram bot!
-this project began for [pcworms.blog.ir](http://pcworms.blog.ir) weblog, but now it is available for everyone
+this project began for [pcworms.blog.ir](http://pcworms.blog.ir) weblog, but now it is available for everyone. you can see customised version at [pcworms/PCworms_Bot](https://github.com/pcworms/PCworms_Bot)